nielsenjared/nielsenjared.github.io/content/blog/data-structure-graph-shortest-path/index.md

 What do we need to do?

-We need to assemble the path.
+We need to write pseudocode!

-Like implementing Breadth-First Search itself, this is about to get messy.
-Why?

-TODO

-Let's pseudocode!

 * Starting with the goal.